 Different pictures can be drawn on CO_2 reduction capacity of the Alpine countries.
 Liechtenstein has significant reduction capacities in the buildings sector as well as in the transport sector.
-With its energy transition (Energiewende), Germany is shifting to a power system based on renewable energies while phasing out nuclear power at the same time.
-Moreover, there are several reduction capacities within the transport sector (BMWi & IKA 2012).
-Considering for example its RE potential and good conditions for low carbon and energy efficient technologies, Austria has very good conditions for CO_2 reduction.
-According to recent research analyses (e.g. Ajanovic & Haas 2014), the CO_2 -reduction capacity in Austria is 7 million ton CO_2 equ. by 2050.
-The potential amount for each sector has been summarised in the report on GHG projections and assessment of policies and measures in Austria by the Federal Ministry (UBA Austria 2013).
+With its energy transition (Energiewende), Germany is shifting to a power system based on renewable energies while phasing out nuclear power.
+Moreover, there is considerable reduction capacity within the transport sector (BMWi & IKA 2012).
+Austria has very good prerequisites for CO_2 reduction in terms of RE potential and good conditions for low-carbon and energy-efficient technologies.
+According to recent research analyses (e.g. Ajanovic & Haas 2014), the

+CO_2 reduction capacity in Austria is 7 million ton CO_2 equivalent by 2050.
+The potential amount for each sector has been summarised in the report on GHG projections and the assessment of policies and measures by the Federal Ministry (UBA Austria 2013).